Universidade Católica Portuguesa (Lisbon) is an exchange destination for bachelor and master students of Utrecht University School of Law.

 The following information is based on inquiries to International students who studied at Católica.

-Lisbon is a populair city and the demand is high therefor it would be a good idea to anticipate the time and effort it may take you to find a room, and start your search well in advance, even prior to your exchange to see and check housing.
+Lisbon is a populair city and the demand for housing is high.
+Anticipate the time and effort it may take you to find a room, and begin your search well in advance of your arrival.
+Make sure to check a residence before renting it.

 Do you have any questions about this partner university or would you like to know more?